 At a glance: A leisurely drive, some outdoor activities, and a fabulous local dinner!

 In Grande Prairie, visit one of the excellent coffee shops, cafes, or bakeries to get in a filling breakfast and a hot coffee before heading south on Highway 40.
 The drive to Grande Cache takes about two hours, and you’ll notice the landscape shift as you get close to the Rockies along the way.

-Drop in at the Tourism & Interpretive Centre if you need tips on the area, a walking map, or some other local recommendations.
+Drop in at the Grande Cache Tourism Centre if you need tips on the area, a walking map, or some other local recommendations.
 Their job is to make sure your visit to their community is the best it can be, so take advantage of the information!

 For the thrill seekers, look up an adrenaline-fueled afternoon adventure at Wild Blue Yonder – they’ll take you whitewater rafting through the canyons nearby!
 With modified protocols this summer, you’ll need to book your rafting group tour in advance.
 If you book the tour, keep in mind it starts at noon, so you will need to leave the city with ample time to get there.

 Not the whitewater type?
 No problem!
 Golfers can opt for dry ground, spectacular mountain views, and clear blue skies while enjoying an afternoon round of golf at the Grande Cache Golf & Country Club.
 Either way, once finished, you’ll have worked up an appetite, so it’s time to have a satisfying dinner at a local favourite: The Ridge, serving up delicious homestyle food for its patrons.

 After that, get some dessert or drinks, head back to the hotel, or go set up your tent at the campsite with the kids.
 It’s time to relax, enjoy the rich aroma of the pine tree forests that surround the town, and watch the stars as the sun goes down.